Eviction of Christians from the Crimea (1778): Background

 In 1768, Russia began a new round of hostilities against the Ottoman Empire, and by June 1771 an army under the command of Prince Vasily Dolgorukov-Krymsky had captured the entirety of the Crimean peninsula.
-As a result of the end of the war and the signing of the Treaty of Kuchuk-Kainarji, Crimea was effectively ceded to the Russian Empire as a client state.
-At the start of 1775, however, Ottoman forces intervened in Crimea, in violation of the Kuchuk-Kainarji Treaty, and, after ousting Sahib II Giray from power, installed Devlet IV Giray as the new khan of Crimea.
+As a result of the end of the war and the signing of the Treaty of Küçük Kaynarca, Crimea was effectively ceded to the Russian Empire as a client state.
+At the start of 1775, however, Ottoman forces intervened in Crimea, in violation of the Küçük Kaynarca Treaty, and, after ousting Sahib II Giray from power, installed Devlet IV Giray as the new khan of Crimea.
 This resulted in Russian military intervention on 23 November 1776, with Catherine the Great proclaiming the Russian-aligned Şahin Giray as the new Khan.
 His status as Khan was approved by the Crimean State council on 28 March 1777, who then also appealed to Russian authorities with a request for the Russian military presence in Crimea to be maintained indefinitely, in order to prevent any future Ottoman interference.
-Despite this, the Ottoman Empire refused to recognize Şahin Giray's legitimacy, with Sultan Abdulhamid I remarking:

-[Şahin] Giray is a tool.
-The aim of the Russians is to take Crimea.
+Despite this, the Ottoman Empire refused to recognize Şahin Giray's legitimacy, with Sultan Abdulhamid I remarking: "[Şahin] Giray is a tool.
+The aim of the Russians is to take Crimea."
 In December 1777, the Ottoman Empire once again attempted to appoint to the Crimean throne a khan of its choosing, Selim III Giray.
 Although Selim Giray managed to arrive in Crimea and met with local rebels, Russia intercepted and prevented the landing of the Turkish military force that was planned to assist him.
 This was followed on 17 February 1778 by the surrounding and surrender of Selim Giray's force, forcing him to renounce power and recognize Şahin Giray's rule as legitimate.
 Following these failed attempts at altering the status quo in Crimea, as well as a threat by Russian ambassador Alexander Stakhiev that France would intervene on behalf of Russia if the Ottomans did not cease these attempts, the Sublime Porte eventually recognized Şahin Giray's legitimacy.